justkawal/excel/README.md

 ## Donate (Be the first one)

+I can code faster but my laptop is **lazy**.
+Help me upgrade it.
 Please consider donating if you think excel is helpful.
-I will be happy if you can help me upgrade my **lazy** laptop.

 [Paypal Me on paypal.me/kawal7415](https://www.paypal.me/kawal7415)